Clinical Psychology

 How does the comprehensive exam work?

-Students have two options for their comprehensive evaluation: 1) a comprehensive exam or 2) a major area paper.
+Students have three options for their comprehensive evaluation: 1) a comprehensive exam, 2) a major area paper, or 3) a grant application.

 Comprehensive Exam